-Domes and bubbles are the most common vacuum-formed shapes for plastic, however plastic vacuum forming in Utah is often used in conjunction with thermoforming to produce a wide range of formed products.
+Domes and bubbles are the most common vacuum-formed shapes for plastic, however plastic vacuum forming services in Utah is often used in conjunction with plastic thermoforming to produce a wide range of formed products.

 Despite its seemingly complex theory, vacuum forming plastic is quite simple!
 In just 6 steps you can go from general plastic sheeting to a finished, formed product: